Home Page

 Regular checks

-All children with a facial port wine stain — especially when it involves the eyelid — should be checked regularly by an eye specialist.
+All children with a facial port wine stain — especially when it involves the eyelid — should be checked regularly by an eye specialist and a paediatrician is also usually involved in the child’s care.

 If a child is going to develop epilepsy associated with their port wine stain, the onset will usually occur in the first 2 years of life.
 These birthmarks are not generally associated with developmental delay in the absence of any other abnormality.